gaelforget/ECCOv4/docs/index.rst

 Welcome to ECCO version 4's documentation!
 ==========================================

-Here, you will learn about simple methods to download, analyze, or reproduce `ECCO version 4` solutions.
+Here, you will learn about simple methods to download, analyze, or reproduce `ECCO version 4` solutions :cite:`for-eta:15`.
-In the :ref:`downloads` and :ref:`runs` section, the `release 2` solution is taken as an example.
+The :ref:`downloads` and :ref:`runs` sections take ECCO V4 `release 2` as an example.
-Other solutions and additional resources are discussed afterwards.
+Other solutions and additional resources are discussed after.
-For an overview of the `ECCO version 4` framework, please refer to :cite:`for-eta:15`.

 .. toctree::
    :maxdepth: 3